function model(u, p, t)

 Visualization

-1. Please try a range of dts to solve the ODE using the (home-made) fourth order Runge-Kutta (RK4) method for \(t \in [0.0, 5.0]\), plot the time series, and compare them to the analytical solution in one plot.
-In which way are dts related to accuracy?
+Please try some time steps to solve the ODE using the (home-grown) fourth order Runge-Kutta (RK4) method for \(t \in [0.0, 5.0]\), plot the time series, and compare them to the analytical solution and the solution by the Forward Eular method (of the same dt).
+Which method is more accurate?
+Please show your results in the figure.

 About the RK4 method